Karl-Liebknecht-Straße: History

 Opened in 1887, this new street was named Kaiser-Wilhelm-Straße in honour of the emperor.
 The road then led from Spree Island across the new Kaiser-Wilhelm-Brücke through Alt-Berlin, turning slightly north at St. Mary's Church, pass under the Stadtbahn tracks and ending at Münzstraße in the adjacent Scheunenviertel (“Barns' Quarter”) neighbourhood.
 In 1892 the street was extended to Hirtenstraße near modern Rosa-Luxemburg-Platz.

 During the Nazi era, demolition of the Kaiser-Wilhelm-Brücke began in March 1939 to make room for the Welthauptstadt Germania plans developed by Albert Speer; nevertheless, works ceased shortly after the outbreak of World War II in September.
 Most of the buildings on Kaiser-Wilhelm-Straße were largely damaged and several lost completely in the British and American air raids on the city between 1943 and 1945.
 During the final Battle of Berlin in April 1945, German Wehrmacht troops blew up the remnants of the Kaiser-Wilhelm-Brücke in an attempt to hold back the Red Army advance.

 After the war, the street became part of the Soviet-occupied sector of Berlin.
 The Soviet Military Administration had it renamed Liebknechtstraße in 1947 for Karl Liebknecht, co-founder of the German Communist Party.
 Liebknecht had his lawyer's office nearby and during the German Revolution of 1918–19 had proclaimed a "Free Socialist Republic" at the Berlin Palace on 9 November 1918, shortly before he was murdered by Freikorps paramilitaries.
-The bridge to Spree Island was rebuilt in a simple form in 1949/50 and equally named Liebknecht Bridge.
+The bridge to Spree Island was rebuilt in a simple form in 1949–50 and named Liebknecht Bridge.